artificialsolutions/tie-api-example-vonage-sms/README.md

 * **NEXMO_NUMBER** Use the Virtual Phone Number found [here](https://dashboard.nexmo.com/your-numbers) purchased previously, in E.164 format.

-    *Important:* The country code used `NEXMO_NUMBER` in must always have 3 digits, so add zero(es) to the left of country      code to fulfill this requirement when needed.
+    *Important:* The country code used `NEXMO_NUMBER` in must always have 3 digits, so pad zero(es) to the left of country      code to fulfill this requirement when needed.
     Example:

   -For a Spanish Virtual Phone Number `6000 00000`, with the country code `+34`, set `NEXMO_NUMBER` to `+034600000000`.